 5. Christmas celebration (traditional Chocolatada Navideña) for low-income families

-Every year, we select a couple of local villages where we bring a little joy for the Christmas holidays.
-We started this activity back in 2010 and have continued ever since.
+Every year, we select a couple of local villages to where we bring a little joy for Christmas.
+We started this activity back in 2016 and have continued ever since.

-Bring your family or friends and join us we organize traditional peruvian Chocolatada Navideña (hot chocolate and sweet bread with pieces of fruits inside) for all the villagers to enjoy, and give a small gift of clothing to the children.
+We organize traditional peruvian Chocolatada Navideña (hot chocolate and sweet bread with pieces of fruits inside) for all the villagers to enjoy.
+As small Christmas presents, we donate clothing to children.

 Provide accommodation in Iquitos — for students coming from remote villages